 UW Knitting & Crochet Club

-Interested in meeting to knit and crochet together and share tips?
-Please join!
-All faculty, staff, & students are welcome.
-We have weekly meet ups on Thursdays during lunch hour on the UW Seattle Campus (location is variable), and Happy Hour once-per-month in the U-District.
-We occasionally have yarn swaps and/or coordinate charity knitting drives, and the Annual Stitch N’ Pitch night at the Mariners.
-Join our private Facebook group, the Ravelry group, or contact Brooke to join the email listserv and/or get added to the Microsoft Teams group.
+Interested in meeting to knit or crochet together, and share tips?
+Join the club!
+All faculty, staff and students are welcome.
+We have weekly meetups on Thursdays during the lunch hour (currently on Zoom) and happy hour once a month in the U-District.
+We also have group events such as yarn swaps, charity knitting drives, and the Annual Stitch N’ Pitch night at the Mariners.
+Join our private Facebook group, Ravelry group, or contact Brooke to join the email listserv and/or get added to the Microsoft Teams group.

 UWB Campus Garden Committee

 Our goal is to turn unused campus space into a space where everyone can learn, socialize, study, and create a sense of space at University of Washington Bothell.
 Learn more on our Facebook page.